-ESytemP1 is defined as the parallel composition of RPSystemP1 and two processes Error and Sampler, that are also composed in parallel, synchronising on RPsetPoint and RPActualHV_out.
-The process Error synchronises on these events so that it offers to synchronise on event e with a value given by the absolute difference, specified by the application of abs_diff.
-This follows the definition of Property P1 as presented in Section 3.1.
-The process Sampler ensures that the actual high-voltage, via RPActualHV_out, and the difference, via e, are updated exactly every time unit.
-This is specified by imposing a deadline of zero time units on events RPActualHV_out and e, using a deadline, followed by a delay of exactly one time unit.
-This is just a modelling mechanism to ensure that events corresponding to sampled inputs or outputs, namely RPActualHV_out, are updated regularly without introducing erroneous Zeno behaviours in the CSP model.
+Property P1 as presented in Section 3.1.
+The process Sampler ensures that the actual high-voltage, read via RPActualHV_out, and the difference, via e, are updated exactly every time unit.
+This is specified by imposing a deadline of zero time units on the prefixing of RPActualHV_out and e, using a deadline, followed by a delay of exactly one time unit.
+This is a modelling mechanism to ensure that the events corresponding to sampled inputs or outputs, namely RPActualHV_out, are updated regularly without introducing erroneous Zeno behaviours, that is, to prevent the CSP model from making an infinite number of updates within a finite amount of time.